-The lower explosive limit (LEL) is the minimum concentration of a specific combustible gas required to generate its combustion when in contact with oxygen (air).
+The lower explosive limit (LEL) is the minimum concentration of a specific combustible gas required to fire combustion when in contact with oxygen (air).
 If the concentration of the gas is below the LEL value, the mix between the gas itself and the air is too weak to spark.
 The upper explosive limit (UEL) is the maximum level of concentration of the gas that will burn when mixed with oxygen; when the gas concentration is above the UEL value for the gas/vapor, the mix is too “fat” to ignite or explode.
-Note that UEL is sometimes also called UFL (upper flammable limit).

 - LEL for Hydrogen: 4.0

 The risk of explosion of combustible gases has to be managed carefully in any production site handling gases.